UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 In the following example the script begins with an `s` to indicate that we are going to make a substitution.
 The beginning of the first pattern (i.e. the *regexp* we are searching for) is denoted with the backslash, with the identical delimiter indicating the replacement pattern, and this is in turn completed with the same delimiter.
 Try this simple example from the link \url{http://www.grymoire.com/Unix/Sed.html} which is a very detailed & helpful resource about the usage `sed`.
-Here we are sending the input to the command via the pipe, so no `INPUT` section is required:
+Here we are sending the input (`echo Sunday`) to the command via the pipe, so no `INPUT` section is required:

 ```
 echo Sunday | sed 's/day/night/'